Black Mass (film): Plot

+Weeks and Martorano, respectively, receive five- and twelve-year reduced prison sentences – both now walk free on the streets of Boston.
+Flemmi serves a life sentence after pleading guilty to ten murders.
+For cooperating, Morris is granted immunity from criminal charges in return for testifying against Connolly.
+Billy quits the state senate to become Chancellor of the University of Massachusetts, but is forced to resign upon discovering his communication with Whitey.
+Opting not to testify against Bulger, Connolly receives a forty-year sentence for the second-degree murder of John Callahan.
+Whitey leaves Boston in 1995, and various sightings are reported around the world.
+After twelve years on the FBI's most wanted list, an anonymous tip leads to his arrest in Santa Monica, California on June 22, 2011.
+He receives two consecutive life sentences plus five years for the deaths of at least eleven people.

 Production

 Development

 An idea for a film adaptation of Black Mass: The True Story of an Unholy Alliance Between the FBI and the Irish Mob garnered interest intermittently since 2000.
 Even before its published release, the book's film rights had already been sold to Miramax, when Harvey Weinstein was still part of the company.
 According to co-author Dick Lehr, Weinstein had never exercised the film option for unknown reasons, and the rights expired.
 At one point afterwards, in 2002, filmmaker Robert Greenwald had planned to adapt Black Mass into a 4-hour miniseries for USA Network, but the project was never developed.
 Eventually in 2006, film producer Brian Oliver acquired the film rights for Black Mass, and was set to produce the adaptation with CP Production partners Michael Cerenzie and Christine Peters.

 After Oliver's acquisition, Jim Sheridan was attached to direct the film.
 In 2009, Sheridan had finished writing a draft of the adapted screenplay with Nye Heron, and principal photography was reportedly scheduled to begin in April 2010.
 However, in December 2010, while discussing the troubled production of his 2011 film Dream House, Sheridan hinted at his detachment from the Black Mass project.
 Oliver's then-newly founded Cross Creek Pictures film production company took over financing for Black Mass, and Sheridan's exit was confirmed when Russell Gewirtz was hired in 2011 to write another draft for the adaptation, and Barry Levinson was attached to direct instead.
 The finished version of Black Mass was scripted by Mark Mallouk and Jez Butterworth, and has been billed as the "true story of Whitey Bulger, FBI agent John Connolly and the FBI's witness protection program that was created by J. Edgar Hoover."

 Later in January 2014, Scott Cooper was attached to re-write and direct the film.
 On February 27, 2014, Warner Bros. picked up the film's worldwide distribution rights, eyeing an October 2015 release, and the studio co-financed the film with Cross Creek.